-Dr Paul Huang leads the Protein Network team in the Division of Molecular Pathology at the Institute of Cancer Research, London.
+Dr Paul Huang leads the Molecular and Systems Oncology Team in the Division of Molecular Pathology at the Institute of Cancer Research, London.

 See all news stories on our website that feature the work of Dr Huang and colleagues.